Gonzih/blog.gonzih.me/source/_posts/2013-03-18-how-i-cook-ctags-in-vim.markdown

 comments: true
 categories: [vim, viml, ctags]
 ---
 Ctags is great piece of software.
-And it tooke me some time to realize how I can use ctags with vim in optimal for me way.
+And it took me some time to realize how I can use ctags with vim in optimal for me way.
 My solution is petty simle.
 I have few vim functions that vim runs when buffer write is done.

 Functions do following: